 Eligible fund sources to satisfy 3% local contribution include any funds controlled by the local agency or local agencies (e.g., General Fund, State Gas Tax Subventions, Prop.
 A, Prop.
-C and Measure R and Measure M Local Return Funds, Measure M Subregional Program Funds), or any funds awarded from non-Metro competitive grant process funding.
+C and Measure R and Measure M Local Return Funds, Measure M Subregional Program Funds), or any funds awarded from non-Metro-competitive grant process funding.
 Measure M Subregional Program Fund contributions must be accompanied by documented agreement from all jurisdictions that would otherwise be eligible for those sub-regional funds.
+Contributions, including in-kind and FLM investments, are eligible for credit with Metro approval even if made prior to 30% design.

-In-kind contributions eligible to satisfy 3% local contribution include, but are not limited to, project specific right-of-way-and, waiver of permitting fees, local agency staff time (incurred and forecast) if, and other subregional investments that support a Metro transit corridor if those costs are specifically included in the project cost and contribution amount by the conclusion of thirty percent (30%) of final design.
+In-kind contributions eligible to satisfy 3% local contribution include, but are not limited to, project specific right-of-way, waiver of permitting fees, local agency staff time (incurred and forecast) and other subregional investments that support a Metro transit corridor if those costs are specifically included in the project cost and contribution amount by the conclusion of thirty percent (30%) of final design.
+While the contributing jurisdictions are ultimately responsible for fulfilling the financial obligation per the Measure M Ordinance, they may receive credit for eligible in-kind, FLM, or other contributions made by non-contributing jurisdictions.
+Metro will not be responsible for implementing any part of interjurisdictional agreements that facilitate such credit.

 In-kind contributions consistent with this section will not be considered "betterments" for the purposes of these Guidelines and are eligible to satisfy local contribution obligations in lieu of Metro withholding up to 15 years of Measure M Local Return.